Mayorboy/Mayorboy.github.io/README.md

 ### Education
-- Diploma in Geology - University of Lagos.
-2012-2013
+- Diploma in Geology - University of Lagos (2012-2013)

-- BSc in Geology - University of Lagos.
-2013-2017
+- BSc in Geology - University of Lagos  (2013-2017)

-- MSc in Marine Geology and Geophysics - UiT The Arctic University of Norway.
-2022-2024
+- MSc in Marine Geology and Geophysics - UiT The Arctic University of Norway (2022-2024)